crzysdrs/smmsim/README.md

                    [--priority-mu PRIORITY_MU]
                    [--priority-sigma PRIORITY_SIGMA] [--validate]
                    [--prelude-only] [--skip-prelude]
+                   [--load] [--checks-per-sec]
-                   sim_length load file
+                   sim_length file
 ```

 Creates a JSON file format of workload instructions that will be executed by the simulator (i.e. smmsim).
+The simulation check creation is controlled by ```--load``` where you specify a workload factor or ```--checks-per-sec``` which specifies the number of checks to create per second.
 Try adjusting the various parameters to create a workload that matches the intended usage of the simulator.

 ### Simulator
 ```